RosettaCommons/documentation/stepwise.md

 Conformational Space Annealing
 ------------------------------
 Conformational space annealing (CSA) is a new population-based optimization for stepwise monte carlo.
-Conformational space annealing (CSA) is a new population-based optimization for stepwise monte carlo.
-Conformational space annealing (CSA) is a new population-based optimization for stepwise monte carlo.

 The following parameters define the amount of computation performed by stepwise, using CSA:
 ```